HL7/fhir-medmorph/input/pagecontent/contentig.md

 	<td>This section describes the use cases, user stories, and workflows associated with the use case and/or the reporting program.
 This section should include identifying the MedMorph RA actors and systems needed for the workflow.
 If any new actors or systems are identified for the use case, they must be defined in this section along with their roles and interactions with the MedMorph RA actors and systems.
 Any requirements that depend on previous state, current state, and cached state should be captured as part of the use case to inform the processing and capabilities required for each actor.</td>
   </tr>
   <tr>
-    <td>Data Source (e.g EHR) Requirements</td>
+    <td>Data Source (e.g., EHR) Requirements</td>
 	<td>This section outlines the specific data elements necessary for the use case that must also be supported by Data Sources.
 These data elements include subscription events, notifications, and mapping to FHIR Resources.
 This section should also define the necessary FHIR APIs that the Data Sources must support and the security requirements for interaction with the Data Source if different from the MedMorph RA IG.</td>
   </tr>
   <tr>
     <td>Data Receiver Requirements</td>
-	<td>This section outlines the specific requirements for submission to the Data Receiver (e.g., PHAs, ROs, TTPs).
+	<td>This section outlines the specific requirements for submission to the Data Receiver (e.g., Public Health Authority (PHA), Research Organization (RO), Trusted Third Party (TTP)).
 This section should delineate the APIs, processing of the data, content necessary for submission, and support for synchronous vs. asynchronous responses.
 Additionally, this section should include the expected responses from the Data Receiver and how these responses should be consumed by the healthcare organization.
 Lastly, the security requirements for interaction with the Data Receiver must be specified in this section.</td>
   </tr>
   <tr>
     <td>Knowledge Artifact Requirements</td>